syyyr/arduino-without-ide/README.md

 [2] If you have Arduino Uno, then it could work OOTB, since I use a clone of Arduino Uno.

-[3] The example produces a 3842 byte binary, while my solution gives me a 4030 bytes binary.
-That's about 5% more.
+[3] The example produces a 3490 byte binary, while my solution gives me a 3712 bytes binary.
+That's about 6% more.
 Admittedly that's not too much, but it could matter on a system where every byte counts.
+Also, with more complex programs, the difference could increase.